grafana/agent/docs/flow/config-language/expressions/referencing_outputs.md

 ---
 aliases:
 - /docs/agent/latest/flow/configuration-language/expressions/referencing-exports
-title: Referencing component Exports
+title: Referencing component exports
 weight: 200
 ---

-# Referencing component Exports
+# Referencing component exports
-Referencing component Exports is what enables River to dynamically configure and connect components using expressions.
+Referencing component exports is what enables River to dynamically configure and connect components using expressions.

-While components can work in isolation, they can be much more versatile when one component's behavior and data flow is bound to the Exports of another, building a dependency relationship between the two.
+While components can work in isolation, they can be much more versatile when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.

 ## Using references
-These references are built by combining the component's name, label and named Export with dots.
+These references are built by combining the component's name, label and named export with dots.

 For example, the contents of a file exported by the `local.file` component might be referenced as `local.file.targets.content`, while a